claudioandre-br/packages/john-the-ripper/readme.md

 - prince mode available;
 - OpenCL available (GPU driver installation is needed);
 - generic crypt(3) format available;
+- security feature Address Space Layout Randomisation (ASLR) enabled;
+- security feature Data Execution Prevention (DEP) enabled;
 - a stable version (John 1.9.0 Jumbo 1):
   - is available for X86_64 and i386;
 - a development version:
-  - is available for X86_64;
+  - is available for X86_64.
-- security feature Address Space Layout Randomisation (ASLR) enabled;
-- security feature Data Execution Prevention (DEP) enabled.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.